open-mmlab/mmagic/docs/en/advanced_guides/evaluator.md

             dataset_name_list.append(dataloader.dataset.__class__.__name__)
 ```

-First, the runner will perform preprocessing and obtain the necessary data samplers for evaluation using the "evaluator.prepare_metrics" and "evaluator.prepare_samplers" methods.
+First, the runner will perform preprocessing and obtain the necessary data samplers for evaluation using the `evaluator.prepare_metric` and `evaluator.prepare_samplers` methods.
 It will also update the total length of samples obtained using the samplers.
 As the evaluation metrics and dataset in mmagic are separated, some meta_info required for evaluation also needs to be saved and passed to the evaluator.

 ```python
 class MultiValLoop(BaseLoop):